Why are Gambling Licences So Important

 Operators have to show financial stability

-Many licencing authorities including MGA and UKGC demand proof that the casino is financially stable.
+Many licensing authorities including MGA and UKGC demand proof that the casino is financially stable.
 Casinos have to provide financial details, solvency details, and undergo regular audits.
 Further, the casinos have to pay taxes annually.
 Some licensees like Curacao charge 0% taxes on profits.
 However, others like UKGC charge a 15% or more, depending on the annual GGR.

 Casino have to be proactive about Responsible Gambling